The Control Language Programming series is intended for IBM i programmers, operators, and other personnel who will write CL programs.

 All courses in this series assume that you have a working knowledge of basic IBM i concepts and facilities.
 You can satisfy this prerequisite by successfully completing the courses in the following series:

-The course also assumes you familiar with IBM i programming concepts and facilities.
+The courses also assume you familiar with IBM i programming concepts and facilities.
 You can satisfy this prerequisite by successfully completing the courses in the following series: